jumiyoon/phase-2-final-project/README.md

 - filter logs by title and category
 - enable dark mode / light mode based on user preference

+## Commands
+- In the project directory, you can run:

+`npm install`
+Downloads all modules listed in package.json.

+`npm start`
+Runs the app in the development mode.
+Open http://localhost:3000 to view it in the browser.

 ## Tech Stack
 - JavaScript
 - HTML